nikoloza/scratch/README.md

 Scratch shows you best way how you can represent your content in HTML.
 It's boilerplate using LESS and jQuery.

 It has semantic code and file structure which helps you write beautiful code.
+So, I called it Scratch paradigm.

 -------------